 My father died last week.
-Not entirely unexpectedly, he had some recent serious health problems, but it was still something of a shock to get the call on August 8 that he had died the day before.
+Not entirely unexpectedly—he had some recent serious health problems—but it was still a shock to get the call the morning of August 8 that he had died the day before.

 The first man

-Dad taught us how to mow the lawn, set up our Slip & Slide and taught us how to play “sidewalk’s poison” and croquet.
-He coached our youth soccer teams and rode Space Mountain with us at Disneyland, and scorched the fence that one year because he hammered the pinwheel firework a little too tightly before he ignited it.
+Dad taught us how to mow the lawn, how to set up our Slip & Slide.
+He taught us how to play “sidewalk’s poison” and croquet.
+He coached our youth soccer teams and rode Space Mountain with us at Disneyland.
+He scorched the fence that one year because he hammered the pinwheel firework a little too tightly before he ignited it.
 He taught me not to mess with lighters or matches or those godawful little punk things, that a propane torch is the firework’s best friend.

 When we went to Yellowstone and Grand Teton, he would spend hours hacking at a fallen sapling with only the small saw blade of his trusty Swiss Army knife, returning with an armload of twigs and sticks which he’d use to start a fire that minutes later was putting out so much heat it would drive us out of our sleeping bags.

 Dad had been an amateur guitar player for most of his life, and he was a student of the folk movement.
 He could play and sing many Kingston Trio or Dan Fogelberg or Harry Belafonte or Peter, Paul and Mary songs from memory—a slew of others, too—but he was shy about performing solo in front of groups larger than his immediate family.
 His voice found volume most often in church, when he joined enthusiastically in singing hymns and a few times over the years joined in choir performances for the holidays.